MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 6. Explore by selecting other bars, lines, and bubbles throughout the charts and see what insights you can discover.

 ## Next steps: Connect to your data
 This environment is a safe one to play in, because you can choose not to save your changes.
-But if you do save them, you can always select **Get Data** for a new copy of this sample.
+But if you do save them, you can always select **Get data** for a new copy of this sample.

 We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into sample data.
 Now it's your turn; connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see [Get started with the Power BI service](../fundamentals/service-get-started.md).